Peter J. Denning: Career and research

-At Naval Postgraduate School since 2002 he heads the Computer Science Department, directs the Cebrowski Institute for Innovation and Information Superiority.
+At Naval Postgraduate School since 2002, he heads the Computer Science Department, and directs the Cebrowski Institute for Innovation and Information Superiority.
 He chaired the faculty council.

-Denning served continuously as a volunteer in Association for Computing Machinery (ACM) since 1967.
-In that time he served as president, vice president, three board chairs, Member-at-Large, Editor of ACM Computing Surveys, and Editor of the monthly ACM Communications.
+Denning has served continuously as a volunteer in the Association for Computing Machinery (ACM) since 1967.
+In that time, he served as president, vice president, three board chairs, Member-at-Large, Editor of ACM Computing Surveys, and Editor of the monthly ACM Communications.
 He received seven ACM awards for service, technical contribution, and education.
 ACM presented him with a special award in June 2007 recognizing 40 years of continuous service.

 Denning has received 26 awards for service and technical contributions.
 These include one quality customer service award, three professional society fellowships, three honorary degrees, six awards for technical contribution, six for distinguished service, and seven for education.